 As an indication of the age of the wand detection, to help you see where the wand is being waved and getting detections, the display in the each view changes from orange to blue.

-- After the wand wave has stopped, in the Image Error column, in addition to displaying the values, Shogun Live grades the status of each camera between red (poor) and green (excellent), depending on how much the cameras see the wand.
+- After the wand wave has stopped, in the Image Error column, in addition to displaying the values, Evoke grades the status of each camera between red (poor) and green (excellent), depending on how much the cameras see the wand.

 Set the volume origin

-After you have captured a wand wave, you set the volume origin and axes so the cameras and volume in Shogun Live reflect the actual positions of the cameras in relation to the capture volume, as well as to each other.
+After you have captured a wand wave, you set the volume origin and axes so the cameras and volume in Evoke reflect the actual positions of the cameras in relation to the volume, as well as to each other.

 - To enable you to see the axes in relation to the volume, on the Workspace tab, change the view to 3D Scene.

 - At the top of the Camera Calibration tab, in the Wand list, ensure the appropriate Active Wand is selected (normally Active Wand v2).Tip

 - Click Start Set Origin.

-- In the 3D Scene, ensure that in the View Settings options, Cameras is selected.
+- In the 3D Scene, ensure that in the View Filters options, Cameras is selected.

-- In the 3D Scene, Perspective view, all of the cameras shift as a group, so the origin of the capture volume is aligned with the wand.
+In the 3D Scene, Perspective view, all of the cameras shift as a group, so the origin of the volume is aligned with the wand.

 Set the floor plane

-The final stage in calibrating your Vicon cameras is to set the floor plane, using markers in the volume to automatically define it.
+The final stage in calibrating your Vicon cameras is to set the floor plane, using Pulsars in the volume to automatically define it.